MehryarSadati/snake_game/README.md

 # snake_game

-a very simple snake game with python turtle
+a very simple snake game, written in python using turtle